Fear, Learning to Manage Anxiety and Panic Attacks *

 (Lightning Source, 2008)

 Power of Acceptance' is a sequel to 'Embracing the Fear.'
 It delves deeper into the psychological factors that trigger anxiety

 and panic attacks.
 It stresses the importance of a healthy self-esteem, of setting boundaries, and feeling more in charge

 of our lives.
 Its content is more personal than the former book.
-It answers readers' questions, such as "What about medication?"
+It answers readers' questions, such as "What are our

 Chapter One: Origins